tiz-lab/rasa/docs/core/responses.rst

 .. note::

-    Responses that are used in a story should be listed in the ``stories`` section of the domain.yml file.
+    Responses that are used in a story should be listed in the ``actions`` section of the domain.yml file.
 In this example, the ``utter_channel`` response is not used in a story so it is not listed in that section.